top of page

 Hai, I'm Khenyia J. Williams, the writer behind KJ BLOGZ.
 Raised in Mississippi, I learned to find safe spaces in books and cinema because there wasn't much positive representation of young Black queens in close proximity.
 However, in many instances, even the media I looked up to did not fit "me" in the picture unless "I" was of service to the MC, an example of "how not to live", or a body to soon slaughter or mistreat.

-I noticed as I grew up, more and more positive representation became visible.
-Of that, I am appreciative.
-Now, I seek to help shine light on the faith journey aspect of life- ups, downs, and in-betweens.
+So, in my own way, I seek to spread positive, authentic representation of Black women as I shine light on the faith journey aspect of life- ups, downs, and in-betweens.
 While my focus is on young Black women, everyone seeking hope, guidance, or a safe moment of reflection is welcome here.

 My mission is simple: to remind women that their journeys matter, their struggles are valid, and their faith is worth nurturing — even when the path isn’t perfect.